INFORMATION WE COLLECT

 i.
 Information about your use of our site including details of your visits such as pages viewed and the resources that you access.
 Such information includes traffic data, location data and other communication data.

 ii.
 Information provided voluntarily by you.
-For example, when you register for information or make a purchase.
+For example, when you register for information.

 iii.
 Information that you provide when you communicate with us by any means.